TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 ![billgatesfruity](/assets/img/billgatesfruity.jpg)

 *Damn it feels good to be a gangsta.
 Oh wait, this is a family friendly server.
 Right.
-Dangest thou it feeleth of merriment to be of an illicit nature*
+Dangest thou it feeleth of merriment to be of an illicit nature!*

 #### **5) No syllogism can have both a negative major premise and a negative minor premise.**